top of page

 Yes, THAT Gorman!

-I use implied-lines to draw the viewer into my work.
+Ceramic I use implied-lines to draw the viewer into my work.
 My forms are inspired by my roots on the Navajo Nation in Northern Arizona.
 I chose ceramic for my forms because it comes from the earth.
 It lends itself to expression and once fired, becomes the only permanent man-made material.
 In beauty it is begun and in beauty it is ended.

 My Navajo culture and heritage are important to me.
-Not only as a source of inspiration for my work, but as an identity and connection the land.
+Not only as a source of inspiration for my work, but as an identity and connection to the land.
 Below is how I would introduce myself to you in Navajo.

 Zonnie+Gorman+and+The+First+Twenty-Nine+